 Sometimes the best days just sort of happen.
-Two days after Christmas, I had a house full of wild monkeys that needed to escape confinement.
+On a recent afternoon, I had a house full of wild monkeys that needed to escape confinement.
 So we bundled up and drove to our Summit Park, where I imagined an afternoon of playground and playscape fun.

 I was a little worried about letting my kids loose on the ice, but I didn’t need to be.
 There were large skating aids for the kids to use on the ice.
 They kind of looked like big, blue walkers, and they were very helpful in getting my crew acclimated to the slippery surface!